peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public static PeterO.Cbor.CBORObject FromObject(
         PeterO.Numbers.EInteger bigintValue);

-<b>Deprecated.</b> Use FromEInteger instead.

 Generates a CBOR object from an arbitrary-precision integer.
+The CBOR object is generated as follows:

+ * If the number is null, returns CBORObject.Null.

+ * Otherwise, if the number is greater than or equal to -(2^64) and less than 2^64, the CBOR object will have the object type Integer and the appropriate value.

+ * Otherwise, the CBOR object will have tag 2 (zero or positive) or 3 (negative) and the appropriate value.

 <b>Parameters:</b>